mastodon/blog/content/posts/2018-06-25_Why-we-must-oppose-the-new-EU-copyright-directive/index.md

 ---
 title: "Why we must oppose the new copyright directive"
 subtitle: "It's pretty bad"
+description: "A committee of members of the European Parliament have voted to approve Article 11 and Article 13, which pose a risk to the decentralization of the web and freedom of creative expression."
 date: 2018-06-25
 draft: false
 author: gargron